willyecomsoft/multi-model-rag/README.md

 <br>

-We're using [Unstructured](https://github.com/Unstructured-IO/unstructured) library for parsing the document and it takes a while to finish.
 After ~2 minutes, go to Couchbase console, under "Documents", select keyspace **"data"."data"."data"**.
 There you'll have the parsed documents.
 Logic here is to store text by a predefined logics, while LLM is used to give summary of images and tables found.
 All 3 types of information are then stored in Couchbase, along with their embeddings.

 ![image](https://github.com/user-attachments/assets/be71380c-cc25-4491-8fd3-65433f6dce4c)